Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 For this real setup, there will likely be some sort of heat exchange with the environment.
 This exchange occurs at different points of the system.
 For instance, the temperature across the exchanger will be different, based on which specific part of the exchanger is measured.

-For my analysis, I am going to find the external Q of the real exchanger in two setups.
+For my analysis, I am going to find the external q (specific heat transfer) of the real exchanger in two setups.
 I am also going to calculate the heat rejected from the hot streama and the heat intruduced to the cold stream.

 _______________________________________________________________________________________________________________